carloscastellanos/teaching/480/Spring 2025/workshops/workshop4.md

 4. Create a script.js file and add the following code:
 ```
+// For testing puroposes, you may need to change these places to something closer to you
 const places = [
     { name: "Rochester Abandoned Subway", latitude: 43.154722, longitude: -77.609722 },
     { name: "Washington Square Park", latitude: 43.1534, longitude: -77.6053 },